 BRP's obligations under this warranty are limited to, at its sole discretion, repairing parts found defective under normal use, maintenance and service, or replacing such parts with new genuine Spyder parts without charge for parts and labor, at any authorized Spyder Dealer during the warranty coverage period.
+BRP's responsibility is limited to making the required repairs or replacements of parts.
 No claim of breach of warranty shall be cause for cancellation or rescission of the sale of the Spyder roadster to the owner.